seregazhuk/seregazhuk.github.io_old/_posts/2017-07-11-singleton.md

 ## Problems

-The problems with Singleton comes when we start using them as global instances, and basically, they are.
+The problems with Singleton comes when we start using them as global instances.
 But the main problem is not with the globals, but how we use them.
 A *single instance* doesn't actually mean *globally accessible*.
 The common mistake is to always access to an instance of the singleton directly via its static `getInstance` method.

 Consider a classic Singleton example with a database connection: